ClonyPDF home

 Official UK Visa Photo Requirements

-Specifications below reflect UKVI's official digital photo guidance published 12 February 2026 (gov.uk) and the standard UKVI biometric print spec.
+Specifications below reflect UKVI's official digital photo guidance on gov.uk and the standard UKVI biometric print spec.
 Where a value could not be confirmed directly from gov.uk, this is noted explicitly.
 Always verify against the specific application form page before submitting.
+Each rule links to the detailed standard in our passport photo rules library.

 Requirement Print Submission Digital / Online Portal Source Confidence